everton-dgn/boilerplate_astro_solidjs/README.md

 💅 SASS

-🚩 Lints: Husky, ESlint, Stylelint, Commitlint, Lint-Staged, Prettier and Typecheck
+🚩 Lints: Lefthook, BiomeJS and Commitlint

 ✅ Tests: Vitest and Playwright